Sellers-Industry/synthetic-dataset-generator/readme.md

 - **(8/18/20)** Added preview feature allowing you to draw bounding boxes over annotations that were generated
 - **(8/18/20)** Fixed integer random failor point
 - **(8/18/20)** sRGB export updated to JPG type to support tensorflow
+- **(8/25/20)** Full Code Updated
+    - Removed dependency of `rectangle.py`
+    - Added more abstract methods
+    - Added rotation support

 ### Fix Code
-- Very messy code, needs cleaned up
 - When placing objects save position and regenerate location if it overlaps
-- create own overlap calcutor and percentage of overlap, if it's less then 10%
-- fix rotation bounding box
+- cropping of images when rotated